 Any student pursuing a degree in Communication & Media Studies needs to look into Emerson College.
 Graduates of the communications program state that they receive average early career income of communications and mid-career income of $74,540.
 Boston, Massachusetts is an appropriate surrounding for young people who appreciate the fast moving city life.

 Graduates from the communication & media studies at Emerson College earn top salaries compared to their peers.The average scholarship amount granted to first years is $17,951 with 57.0% of first years obtaining an award.
-Videos from Emerson could be a good way to explore college.
+Look at a few school videos to discover student life is like.

 Northwestern University is a good option for students pursuing a Communication & Media Studies degree.
 After getting their bachelor's degree, communications students typically make about $43,942 in their early careers.
 Northwestern University has one of the largest student bodies in Illinois.